 Road Trip to Crater Lake

-Oregon only has one national park but it is among the most stunning of all the parks in the USA.
+Oregon only has one national park but it is easily one of the most stunning parks in the USA.
 Crater Lake is a marvel, an enormous body of water held high in the air on top of a collapsed volcano.
 The water is one of the deepest shades of blue that you will ever see and, officially, some of the clearest.
 There’s simply nothing else like it in the world.

 Crater Lake is located a couple hours south of Bend in the Cascade Mountains.
 There are several entrances to the park but only one, Munson Valley via Highway 62, is open (sometimes) in the winter.
 You’ll have to pay to enter the park though rates change depending on the time of year (summer: $25 winter: $15).